 2 Higher rates will be required on fine-textured clayey soils and soils with a pH of 7.3 and above

-- Aluminum sulfate will also lower pH, but it is not recommended as a soil acidifying amendment because of the potential for aluminum toxicity to plant roots.
+- Aluminum sulfate will also lower pH, but it is not recommended as a soil acidifying amendment because of the potential of aluminum toxicity to plant roots.

 - Acid sphagnum peat incorporated into the soil prior to planting will help provide a favorable rooting environment for the establishment of acid-loving plants in near neutral soils.
 Incorporate peat at the rate of one to two cubic feet per plant.
 The positive effects of acid peat will last a few years, but unless other measures are used, the pH of the soil will eventually increase.
 The pH will be driven up with the high calcium in our irrigation water.
 Soil with a pH above 7.3 and/or with free lime cannot be adequately amended for acid-loving plants.

 - Fertilizers – Use of ammonium sulfate, ammonium nitrate or urea as nitrogen fertilizer sources will also have a small effect on lowering soil pH in soils without free lime.
 However, do not use these fertilizers at rates greater than those required to meet the nitrogen needs of the plants.
 For example, ammonium sulfate fertilizer, 21-0-0, at ten pounds per 1000 square feet (maximum rate for crop application) may lower the pH from 7.3 to 7.2.